flatironinstitute/SlurmUtil/README.md

 ## Prerequisites
 The following are the listed data sources for our monitoring tool, which should be accessible for use.
 ### Slurm
-Slurm commands should be able to run on the same node.
+Slurm commands should be executable on the same node.

 ### Bright
 Birght monitoring interface should be accessible.